S4F4Y4T/Craft-showcase/README.md

 ![Screen Shot][product-screenshot-1]

-This is a portfolio page for showcasing your youtube channel's video
+This is a portfolio page for showcasing your youtube channel's video for my friend Nik[https://www.nikfolio.com].
+The ui design is given by him as well

 <p align="right">(<a href="#readme-top">back to top</a>)</p>